cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 And, of course, we need **Joomla**.

-In term of Docker: we need three services.
+In terms of Docker: we need three services.

 ## Docker compose

-When you need more than one service (Apache should be able to communicate with PHP and PHP should be able to request data from MySQL), you need to configure a special file called `docker-compose.yml`.
-That file should be placed in the root of the project and will defines the list of services required and how they will collaborate together.
+When you need many services (Apache should be able to communicate with PHP and PHP should be able to request data from MySQL), you need to configure a special file called `docker-compose.yml`.
+That file should be placed in the root of the project and will define the list of services required and how they will collaborate together.

 You will find an example of the `docker-compose.yml` file on the Joomla image description page: [https://hub.docker.com/_/joomla](https://hub.docker.com/_/joomla) *search for `docker-compose` on this page.*

-:::info The Docker Joomla image is built on PHP and Apache It is for sure too technical right now but if you click on the [https://github.com/joomla-docker/docker-joomla/blob/8cac4ff7ae88b9274870a95f5e22ea3c32f01fd7/5.0/php8.1/apache/Dockerfile#L8](https://github.com/joomla-docker/docker-joomla/blob/8cac4ff7ae88b9274870a95f5e22ea3c32f01fd7/5.0/php8.1/apache/Dockerfile#L8) link, you can see that the Docker image for Joomla 5.0.0 is built on a `php:8.1-apache` image.
+:::info The Docker Joomla image is built on PHP and Apache It's for sure too technical now but if you click on the [https://github.com/joomla-docker/docker-joomla/blob/8cac4ff7ae88b9274870a95f5e22ea3c32f01fd7/5.0/php8.1/apache/Dockerfile#L8](https://github.com/joomla-docker/docker-joomla/blob/8cac4ff7ae88b9274870a95f5e22ea3c32f01fd7/5.0/php8.1/apache/Dockerfile#L8) link, you can see that the Docker image for Joomla 5.0.0 is built on a `php:8.1-apache` image.
 This means that using this image, you will get PHP, Apache and Joomla, altogether in a single image.
 :::